 Don’t worry.
 I’ve got instructions for each major browser below to help identify compromised passwords and take the next steps of changing to stronger password.

 There are a handful of good ones including the one I use called LastPass.
 The best thing about LastPass Password Manager is that it can generate strong passwords for you.
-It’s free to use on a single platform like your phone or computer, but this is one of those things I think is worth the few dollar a year to pay the premium LastPass or family LastPass subscription for the added security.
+It’s free to use on a single platform like your phone or computer, but this is one of those things I think is worth the few dollars a year to pay the premium LastPass or family LastPass subscription for the added security.
 You can try the LastPass Premium for free for 30 days to see if you like it as much as I do.

 Warning: Doing nothing is just like unlocking your front door and posting a sign on it welcoming crooks to rob you.
 Instead, let’s tidy up our safety and security by first seeing if any of your passwords are out in the world and then fixing it.

-One of the best sources to start a quick check if your phone or email is part of a data breach is here at a site called haveibeenpwned.
+One of the best sources to start a quick check if your phone or email is part of a data breach is a site called haveibeenpwned.
 I found that one of my email addresses appeared in 3 known data breaches; Canva, MyFitnessPal and MySpace (now that’s an oldie).
 I found 10 times more trouble when I looked at my browser below and then quickly made a fix.

 Find the name of any browser you use below and follow the quick how-to: